 Regardless of what class of service you are flying, there is a lounge that you can enter by paying at the door.

 Sala VIP – Location: Airside, Second Floor.
 Lounge Access: Reservation required – Adults: US$ 30 + VAT – Children under 12: US$10.

-Free WiFi is available at Managua Airport.
+A reader tells us that free WiFi is no longer available at Managua Airport.
+(February 2020)

 More Services, Facilities & Things To Do On A Layover At The Airport